-Sir Martin Sorrell, perhaps the most powerful person in the advertising industry after Google and Facebook, recently said that the “new normal” for the global advertising industry is that of “low growth.”
+Sir Martin Sorrell, perhaps the most powerful person in the advertising industry, recently said that the “new normal” for the global advertising industry is that of “low growth.”
 I think that is not necessarily true—if we examine the underlying assumptions about the source of growth for the industry.

 The advertising industry currently works on a pre-digital era assumption: Individuals and small businesses cannot be a sustainable source of business.
 Most agencies work almost exclusively for big corporate brands (apart from the token CSR/ NGO work that can help them win creative awards at Cannes).
 This strategy worked for the industry in the 20th century, since much growth was yet to come from globalising markets, increasing consumptive lifestyles, proliferating capitalist economies, etc. So agencies didn’t need other sources to grow.

 But now, as the world stands (almost) completely globalised, consumptive lifestyles have maxed out and capitalist economies are struggling from one bailout to next, the advertising industry is finding that growing with only big-spending corporate brands is much more difficult than it used to be.
 Creative agencies are being squeezed by competitive pressures and demanding clients, who prefer to work on project basis rather than on retainer basis.
 Agency business was never as uncertain as it is now.

 But what if advertising agencies actually embrace this uncertainty?
 What if we expand our horizons to embrace a wider set of branding efforts?

 An open approach would be key to this.

 In this article, I’ll discuss why “open source” is the answer for higher growth (and how we’ve so far gotten it wrong).
 And then I will articulate exactly what it means for agencies to go “open source,” and what will that entail.

 Let’s begin by examining two potential sources of growth for the advertising industry.